oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

       **alter session set container=ORCLPDB;**

-      You will see similar output as below once you are switched to ORCLPDB pluggable database.
+      You will see similar output as below once you have switched to ORCLPDB pluggable database.

       ![Image showing switching the connection to pdb](./images/pdb-connection.png)